 The Haynes Scholar Award

 Named in honor of Professor David Haynes, this yearly award recognizes an Otolaryngology – Head and Neck Surgery resident who has developed a novel invention, program, or process that has the potential for breakthrough changes in the education and/or practice of our specialty.
 Senior medical students that have matched into OHNS and existing residents from any program nationwide are invited to apply.
-The 2023 application cycle is now open; applications are due May 31, 2023.
+Applications for the 2023 award cycle are due November 17, 2023.
 We welcome applicants from all backgrounds and seek a diversity of perspectives and ideas for the Haynes Award.